 The term “zero day” comes from the fact that the vulnerability has yet to be fixed by security professionals.

 However, on the flip side, as per tech experts, all websites on the internet are vulnerable to hacking attempts, and WordPress websites are no different.
 Now and then we get to hear about a WordPress website being compromised.
-Faulty plugins seem to be one of the key reasons responsible for WordPress websites getting hacked.
+Faulty plugins seem to be one of the key reasons responsible for Website hacking.

 Some of the leading ones are the GDPR Compliance Plugin, Recent Backups Plugin, WordPress Database Backup Plugin and many more.
 Critical zero-day vulnerability in WordPress Easy WP SMTP plugin, is the new one to populate the list.